willsmillie/portfolio/docs/resume.md

 - **Swift, Objective-C, Javascript, Python, Ruby** are some of the languages I often work with.

-- **Bootstrap, MUI, SwiftUI, UIKit, REST API, GraphQl, Express, React, ReactNative** are a few libraries & frameworks in which I have experience.
+- **Google Cloud, React, MUI, SwiftUI, UIKit, REST, GraphQl, Express, ReactNative** are a few libraries & frameworks in which I have experience.

 ### Projects